Callisto95/Configs/Notes/zswap.md

 The short form is, that zswap is compressed RAM.
 The linux-zen kernel has it enabled by default, but it uses ZSTD for compression.

 ZSTD is fine.
 LZ4 is faster, while not compressing as much.

-This is why I use LZ4 instead of ZSTD, except for initcpio images, although there is very little difference between the two (~5MB).
+> [!WARNING]
+> Do not use in conjunction with zram
+> It will work, but it's discouraged

 ## Check zswap